Salmon Poke Bowl with Spicy Mayo

 - Chop the salmon into nice-sized 1/2 inch or 1-inch cubes, then place in a large bowl.
 Season the cubed salmon with salt, pepper, garlic powder, and ground thyme.

-- Add your soy sauce, sesame oil, lemon juice, ground ginger, and minced garlic into a separate bowl and whisk until smooth.
+- Add your soy sauce, sesame oil, lemon juice, ground ginger, and minced garlic into a separate bowl and whisk (paid link) until smooth.
 Cover and coat your salmon with this soy sauce mixture.

 - Cover your salmon and place it in the refrigerator for at least 1 hour.
 If you allow it to marinate for longer, the flavors soak into the fish.
 Now let’s work on your toppings…